 In response to the question “What’s happening, exactly?” posed by Folkestone Fringe (and as part of the MagiC Carpets platform), Pent Happenings is a series of audio-visual works based upon geo-scientific data and research concerning the urban area of Foord in Folkestone, home to a community that has experienced a history of severe flooding due to its proximity to the Pent stream that flows between properties and below ground en route to the sea at Folkestone Harbour.

-Pent Happenings investigates the occurrence and significance of seemingly remote chance events in the natural environment, and how we interpret these elemental signs in order to predict and prepare for future events.
+Pent Happenings investigates the occurrence of seemingly remote chance events in the natural environment, and how we interpret these elemental signs in order to predict and prepare for future events.

 This project, hosted by Folkestone Fringe, is part of the “MagiC Carpets” Platform co-funded by the Creative Europe Programme of the European Union.
 This project has generously been supported by Arts Council England.